Foreign Language Careers for College Graduates With Language Skills

-In the wake of 911 and upsurge in global terrorism, intelligence agencies such as the Central Intelligence Agency or C.I.A. headquartered in Langley, Virginia, has been hiring many individuals with foreign language skills.
+In the wake of 911 and the upsurge in global terrorism, intelligence agencies such as the Central Intelligence Agency or C.I.A. headquartered in Langley, Virginia, have been hiring many individuals with foreign language skills.
 Just like the State Department, anyone hired by the C.I.A. must be a college graduate and a U.S. citizen.
-The C.I.A. applicant must also be vetted by security organs to assure he or she is trustworthy of holding a top secret security clearance.
+The C.I.A. applicant must also be vetted by security organs to assure he or she is trustworthy of holding a top-secret security clearance.
 In response to the war on terror and other hot spots in the world today, qualified applicants with proficiency in languages like Arabic, Pashto, Punjabi, Urdu, Dari Persian, Chinese Mandarin, and Korean are in high demand.
 As CIA agents, persons will work either at Langley headquarters or at numerous places worldwide where they will work getting intelligence from other foreign intelligence agents or assets.

 3. The National Security Agency